nomike/nomikes_python_challenges/index.md

 # Start the course

-Are you ready to learn someting new?
+Are you ready to learn something new?
 Then head on to [chapter 1.0](chapters/1/1.0/) where I teach you about terminals and shells and explain a bit of computer history.